What is Fresh Expressions?

 In 2010, the movement began taking shape in the US with the assistance of the Baptist General Association of Virginia and a stateside collaboration of ecumenical partners.
 In 2014, through the vision and support of Bishop Ken Carter, the movement began to flourish among the people of the Florida United Methodist Conference.

-The Fresh Expressions movement was birthed out of the UK in 2004.
-Fresh Expressions was created to be a form of church for our changing culture, established primarily for the benefit of people who are not yet members of any church.
-It will come into being through principles of listening, service, contextual mission and making disciples.
-It will have the potential to become a mature expression of church shaped by the Gospel.
+Fresh Expressions are forms of church for our changing culture, established primarily for the benefit of people who are not yet members of any church.
+They come into being through principles of listening, service, contextual mission and making disciples.
+They have the potential to become a mature expression of church shaped by the Gospel.